Corral throws 5 TDs, No. 20 Ole Miss beats Austin Peay 54-17 - NewsBreak

 Corral throws 5 TDs, No. 20 Ole Miss beats Austin Peay 54-17

-OXFORD, Miss.
-(AP) -- Mississippi quarterback Matt Corral insists he does not play favorites when it comes to picking receivers.
-"I really don't.
-I go through my progressions and make my reads," Corral said after throwing for five touchdowns - four in the first half - as No. 20 Mississippi routed FCS member Austin Peay 54-17 on Saturday night.
-"There's really not a favorite.
-We've got receivers that can make plays ...
-It's hard for the defense to figure out who to take away."www.semoball.com
+Mississippi quarterback Matt Corral insists he does not play favorites when it comes to picking receivers.
+“I really don’t.
+I go through my progressions and make my reads,” Corral said after throwing for five touchdowns – four in the first half – as No. 20 Mississippi routed FCS member Austin Peay 54-17 on Saturday night.
+“There’s really not a favorite.
+We’ve got receivers that can make plays ...
+It’s hard for the defense to figure out who to take away.”www.thenewstribune.com

 Comments / 0